ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : Require

-This property specifies whether the application desires protection against corruption for all data received on this Connection.
-Disabling this property could enable later control of receiver checksum coverage (see {{msg-checksum}}).
+This property specifies the application's need for protection against corruption for all data received on this Connection.
+Disabling this property could enable later control of the required minimum receiver checksum coverage (see {{recvChecksumLen}}).

 ### Congestion control {#prop-cc}